Environmental monitoring: Monitoring programmes

 All scientifically reliable environmental monitoring is performed in line with a published programme.
 The programme may include the overall objectives of the organisation, references to the specific strategies that helps deliver the objective and details of specific projects or tasks within those strategies the key feature of any programme is the listing of what is being monitored and how that monitoring is to take place and the time-scale over which it should all happen.
 Typically, and often as an appendix, a monitoring programme will provide a table of locations, dates and sampling methods that are proposed and which, if undertaken in full, will deliver the published monitoring programme.

 There are a number of commercial software packages which can assist with the implementation of the programme, monitor its progress and flag up inconsistencies or omissions but none of these can provide the key building block which is the programme itself.

-Environmental monitoring data management systems
+Environmental monitoring data management systems (EDMS)

+Environmental data is collected from a variety of sources, from air quality, dust, noise, surface water, and groundwater.
+This data is often recorded in differing formats, comes from various sources, and has a multitude of compliance limits associated with it.
+Environmental teams within organisations need to collect, interpret, assess, and report on this, and the amount of data involved is often large.
+This makes the task difficult and time consuming to manage, especially when using tools not suitable for the job, such as spreadsheets which can be time consuming, error prone, unsecure and have no data trails.

-Given the multiple types and increasing volumes and importance of monitoring data, commercial software Environmental Data Management Systems (EDMS) or E-MDMS are increasingly in common use by regulated industries.
-They provide a means of managing all monitoring data in a single central place.
-Quality validation, compliance checking, verifying all data has been received, and sending alerts are generally automated.
+As a result commercial software Environmental Data Management Systems (EDMS) or E-MDMS are increasingly in common use by regulated industries.
+EDMS provide a means of managing all monitoring data in a single central place, with quality validation, compliance checking, verifying all data has been received, and sending of alerts being automated.
 Typical interrogation functionality enables comparison of data sets both temporarily and spatially.
 They will also generate regulatory and other reports.

 One formal certification scheme exists specifically for environmental data management software.
 This is provided by the Environment Agency in the U.K. under its Monitoring Certification Scheme (MCERTS).
+MCERTS for EDMS provides a formal scheme for the product certification of data management applications to achieve.
+It covers in-depth all major areas of development and coding standards, principles and practice, security and backups and ensures the availability of source code should the provider no longer be able to develop or support the application.